 Years 10 and 11 students follow the Edexcel GCSE Design and Technology course.
 In Year 10, designing and making skills are developed through a range of small projects.
 These will include design tasks and practical work and are intended to be a learning experience, so marks will not count towards the final GCSE qualification.
 This means that students are free to experiment and explore without prescribed limits.
 Design and Technology theory will be learned through practical application and some stand-alone theory lessons.
 Most of Year 11 is used to complete the Design and Make non-exam assessment task.
 This is developed from a topic chosen by the student from a range of possible contexts set by the examination board.
 It is submitted as a manufactured product, supported by a succinct and logical design folder, and counts for 50% of the GCSE.
 The other 50% is a written examination taken at the end of Year 11.

 There are several activities allowing the girls to further explore their interest in the subject.
-In the Lower School, a weekly 3D Printing Club takes place in which girls learn how to use a CAD (Computer Aided Design) program to design and then print a range of small products.
+In the Lower School, weekly 3D Printing and Laser Cutting Clubs takes place in which girls learn how to use a CAD (Computer Aided Design) program to design and then manufacture a range of small products.
 In the Upper School, girls can attend Engineering Club where they solve practical problems as a team.
 Previously, girls have constructed a go-kart from timber and reclaimed bike parts.
-Throughout the year the department also hosts practical enrichment challenges through the Beacon Programme.

 The aims of Tormead Drama are threefold: enjoyment, innovation and self-expression.
 It has a unique place in the school curriculum.
 We aim to give every Drama student skills that are transferable and useful in the wider world, such as cooperation, self-control and, most importantly, self-confidence, through a wide and varied curricular and extra-curricular programme.
 A recent Russell Group survey asked the HR departments of all the FTSE 250 companies what were the most important qualities they looked for in an employee.
 The two most common answers were teamwork and communication – both skills which are implicit in drama lessons.
 We promote a job in the Arts as a possibility to be considered and therefore encourage visits from professionals to teach workshops whenever possible.
 We make our girls aware of external events and opportunities, as well as offering a varied plethora of internal activities for them to be involved in, both on stage and behind the scenes.